Prinaka/AI-Fitness-Buddy/README.md

 streamlit run app.py
 ```
 * The app launches a modern interface for asking health and fitness questions.
-* Ask any question in the text area; responses appear in a styled answer box.
+* Ask any question in the text area.
+Responses appear in a styled answer box.
 * Fitness plan queries are auto-detected and presented with enhanced formatting.

 **Command-Line Interface (CLI):**